Asymptotic properties of the multivariate Sz\'{a}sz-Mirakyan estimator for cumulative distribution functions on the nonnegative orthant: Proofs of results

 \subsection{Proof of \texorpdfstring{\hyperref[thm:deficiency-sm]{Theorem~\ref{thm:deficiency-sm}}}{Theorem~\ref{thm:deficiency-sm}}}

-We prove only the local deficiency result; the global version follows by the same argument, replacing pointwise MSE expansions with the corresponding integrated expansions on a compact set.
-Throughout this proof, $o_{\bm x}(\cdot)$ and $O_{\bm x}(\cdot)$ denote deterministic orders whose implied constants may depend on $\bm x$.
-For the empirical c.d.f.\ at $\bm x$,
+We prove the local result first.
+The global result follows from the same reciprocal expansion applied to the integrated MSE expansion over $S$.
+Throughout this proof, $o_{\bb{x}}(\cdot)$ and $O_{\bb{x}}(\cdot)$ denote deterministic orders whose implied constants may depend on $\bb{x}$.
+Since $0 < F(\bb{x}) < 1$, we have $\sigma^2(\bb{x})>0$.
+For the empirical cdf,